 Essentially a boozy, botanical take on an Arnold Palmer, the LiberTea is similar to the Backyard Iced Tea or John Daly.
-Refreshing and intoxicating, it’s sure to be a hit for your next summer get-together, as it’s intended for drinking out on picnic tables, lawn chairs and porch swings.
+Refreshing and intoxicating, it’s sure to be a hit for your next summer get-together, as the cocktail is intended for drinking near picnic tables, lawn chairs and porch swings.
 In addition to being as easy to make as a pitcher of ice tea with some booze thrown in, it’s also inherently flexible.
-Rather have it richer and more lush?
+Rather have a richer and more lush drink?
 Swap the bourbon out for some aged rum.
-Want something even lighter and more refreshing?
-Substitute the brown liquor for a clear one like vodka or even a blanco tequila.
+Want one that’s even lighter and more refreshing?
+Substitute the brown liquor for a clear one, like vodka or even a blanco tequila.
 Tea, lemon, honey and basil are all easy to pair with almost any base spirit.

-Similarly, while the recipe calls for basil leaves to be stirred into the drink, you can change that up as well.
-Mint is an obvious herb to substitute, which will lead to a more Mint Julep-like drink, but there are some other herbs you can use as well, such as Thai basil, sage or tarragon.
-You can also swap out the black tea if you like—an herbal tea like rooibos would fill in nicely, while something like chamomile or peppermint would change the drink’s profile, but could make for interesting flavor combinations.
+Similarly, while the recipe calls for basil leaves to be stirred into the drink, you can change that as well.
+Mint is an obvious herb to substitute, which will lead to a more Mint Julep-like drink, but there are some other herbs you can use, such as Thai basil, sage or tarragon.
+You can also swap out the black tea if you like.
+An herbal tea like rooibos would fill in nicely, while chamomile or peppermint would change the drink’s profile, but could create interesting flavor combinations.
 Keep in mind that the basil may not work with all kinds of herbal teas.